AI-LENS/Conflux/README.md

 ## Installation

+**Requirements:**

+- Python 3.12+
+- Windows, macOS, or Linux

+Install the core package:

 ```bash
 pip install conflux-ai
 ```

-or, if you use faiss for similarity search:
+Or, if you use FAISS for similarity search:

 ```bash
 pip install -U conflux-ai[faiss]
 ```

 ## Example Usage

+Below is a simple example that generates a company name and tagline using OpenAI's LLM.
+(Requires an OpenAI API key set as the `OPENAI_API_KEY` environment variable.)
+You can also replace `OpenAiLLM` with `GeminiLLM` to use Google's Gemini LLM using `GOOGLE_API_KEY`.

 ```python
 import asyncio